Pets and Toxic Plants

 The effects of these poisonous plants can range from mild nausea to death.
 Vulnerability to plant toxicities depends on pet species, amount ingested and the size of your pet.

-Plants and flowers that pet owners should educate themselves about most are those that can lead to death through heart, central nervous system and kidney damage, says Dr. Cori Gross, a field veterinarian for VPI Pet Insurance.
+Plants and flowers that pet owners should educate themselves about most are those that can lead to death through heart, central nervous system and kidney damage, says Dr. Cori Gross, a practicing veterinarian in Seattle and a former field veterinarian for Nationwide pet insurance.
 For example, while poinsettias can certainly cause minor gastrointestinal issues in cats, lilies are often deadly.

 In some cases, the entire plant is toxic but in some cases it may just be the bulb, stem, leaf or petal of the plant that is poisonous.
 You need to check with your veterinarian if you have any questions about the portion of the plant that is toxic.
 It is probably best not to have any poisonous plants around pets.
 Sprays sold in pet stores or nurseries to keep pets away from plants are often not very effective.